-COMPLIMENTARY SHIPPING ON ALL AUSTRALIAN AND NEW ZEALAND ORDERS OVER AU$250
+COMPLIMENTARY SHIPPING ON ALL AUSTRALIAN AND NEW ZEALAND ORDERS OVER AUD$250

 $ AUD